Have a Nice Day (Stereophonics song): Music video

-The first video for "Have a Nice Day" was directed by Jake & Jim, it features the band along with their touring musician Tony Kirkham on keyboard and twenty-one models.
+The first video for "Have a Nice Day" was directed by Jake & Jim, it features the band along with their touring musicians Scott James on guitar, Tony Kirkham on keyboard and twenty-one models.
 Throughout the video Kelly Jones is tied to a blue and white target with balloons round his wrists and ankles.

 The treatment was written by Kelly Jones, who was trying to do a mix between Jimi Hendrix's Electric Ladyland album cover and the Clint Eastwood film Bronco Billy though when he went to the set and saw the half-naked models with glitter he ended up feeling like Les Dawson.

 Reception

 Critical response

 "Have a Nice Day" received negative reviews from music critics.
-When reviewing the album, John Dark from Drowned in Sound said it "has more sap than a Vermont maple."
+When reviewing the album, John Dark from Pitchfork said it "has more sap than a Vermont maple."
 He was also critical of the song's narrative structure and signature line: "ba-ba-ba's".
 NME summarised the song as a "beige smudge of a song".